 Input usage Controls the working mode of the method.
+The allowed options are: Input usage Controls the working mode of the method.
 The allowed options are: usage = 0 Clears all exisiting LSF and SSF parameters including the SOS random generators. usage = 1 Generates only the LSF parameters.
 Exisiting LSF parameters will be overwritten and all SSF parameters will be cleared.
 If the SOS generators are not initialized, they are initialized first.
 Existing SOS generators in "qd_builder.sos" are reused.
 This leads to identical results when calling the method multiple times. usage = 2 Generates the SSF parameters.
 Exisiting SSF parameters will be overwritten.
 Existing SOS generators and LSF parameters will be reused. usage = 3 Generate the random initial phases, split the SSF parameters into subclusters and calculates the scattering cluster positions.
 This may lead to changes in the departure angles (AoD, EoD).
 If LSF or SSF parameters are not initialized, they are initialized first. usage = 4 (default) Clears exisiting LSF parameters, SSF parameters and cluster positions and calculates new ones.
-Existing SOS generators are reused.
+Existing SOS generators are reused. • usage = 5 Keeps all existing parameters and creates new parameters only if they are missing.

-$angles = get\angles$ Calling object Single object Description Calculates the department arture- and arrival angles of the LOS path between Tx and Rx Output angles A matrix containing the four angles: • Azimuth of Departure at the Tx (AoD, row 1) • Azimuth of Arrival at the Rx (AoA, row 2) • Elevation of Departure at the Tx (EoD, row 3) • Elevation of Arrival at the Rx (EoA, row 4) The number of columns corresponds to the number of rx-positions.

-h_channel = get_channels Calling object ect Object array Description Calculate the channel coefficients Output h-channel A vector handles to the qd_channel objects
+$angles = get_angles$ Calling object Single object Description Calculates the depa arture- and arrival angles of the LOS path between Tx and Rx Output angles A matrix containing the four angles: • Azimuth of Departure at the Tx (AoD, row 1) • Azimuth of Arrival at the Rx (AoA, row 2) • Elevation of Departure at the Tx (EoD, row 3) • Elevation of Arrival at the Rx (EoA, row 4) The number of columns corresponds to the number of ry-positions h_channel = get_channels Calling object Object array Description Calculate the chann nel coefficients Output h_channel A vector handles to the qd_channel objects h_channel = get_los_channels (precision, return_coeff, tx_array_mask)

+$\mathrm{dist} = \mathbf{get_distances}$

-$dist = \mathbf{get\distances}$ Calling object Single object Description Calculates the 3D distances between Rx and Tx Output dist A vector containing the 3D distances between each Rx and the Tx in [m]
+Calling object Single object Description Calculates the 3D o distances between Rx and Tx Output dist A vector containing the 3D distances between each Rx and the Tx in [m]

-$h{channel} = get{class}$ el = get_los_channels ( precision, return_coeff, tx_array_mask )

 Calling object Object array

 Description Generates channel coefficients for the LOS path only.

 This function generates static coefficients for the LOS path only.
 This includes the following properties:

 • antenna patterns

 • orientation of the Rx (if provided)

 • polarization rotation for the LOS path

 • plane-wave approximation of the phase

 • path loss

 • shadow fading

-No further features of QuaDRiGa are used (i.e. no drifting, spherical waves, time evolution, multipath

-fading etc.).
-This function can thus be used to acquire quick previews of the propagation conditions

-for a given layout.
+No further features of QuaDRiGa are used (i.e. no drifting, spherical waves, time evolution, multipath fading etc.).
+This function can thus be used to acquire quick previews of the propagation conditions for a given layout

-Input precision The additional input parameter 'precision' can be used to set the numeric preci-

-sion to 'single', thus reducing the memory requirements for certain computations.

-Default: double precision.

-return_coeff Adjusts the format of the output.
+Input precision The additional input parameter 'precision' can be used to set the numeric preci- sion to 'single', thus reducing the memory requirements for certain computations.
+Default: double precision. $return_coeff$ Adjusts the format of the output.
 This is mainly used internally. return_coeff = 'coeff'; If this is set to 'coeff', only the raw channel coefficients are returned, but no QuaDRiGa channel object is created.
 This may help to reduce memory requirements.
-In this case, 'h_channel' has the dimensions: [ n_rx, n_tx, n_pos ] return_coeff = 'raw'; Same as 'coeff' but without applying the distance-dependant phase and the path loss.
+In this case, 'h_channel' has the dimensions: [n_rx, n_tx, n_pos] return_coeff = 'raw'; Same as 'coeff' but without applying the distance-dependant phase and the path loss.
 The rx-antenna is assumed to be dual-polarized with two elements (i.e. the rx interpolation is omitted).
 This mode is used QuaDRiGa-internally by [qd_arrayant.combine_pattern] tx_array_mask Indices for selected transmit antenna elements Output h_channel A handle to the created 'qd_channel' object.
-The output contains one coefficient for each position in 'qd_builder.rx_position'.
+The output contains one coefficient for each position in 'ad builder rx position' 101 Cach position in quebattaet.tr-postcion.